MicrosoftDocs/win32-pr.de-de/desktop-src/wic/-wic-photoprop-system-image-colorspace.md

 ### <a name="conflict-resolution-policy"></a>Konfliktlösungsrichtlinie

-Werte aus verschiedenen Schemas werden abgestimmt.
+Werte aus unterschiedlichen Schemas werden abgestimmt.

 ### <a name="jpeg-policy"></a>JPEG-Richtlinie